faizanqaxi/Server-side-NodeJS-Express-and-MongoDB/README.md

 * Made a RESTful API with security and authentication
 * Used MongoDB database, Routing, OAuth, Cookies, Sessions and More

-The server uses OAuth witn facebook for Authentication so you need to register your app at "developers.facebook.com" After that update config.js file accordingly
+The server uses OAuth with facebook for Authentication so you need to register your app at "developers.facebook.com" After that update config.js file accordingly